A Company Has 50 Employees

 IV.
 Strategic Planning and Growth Strategies

 With 50 employees, strategic planning becomes even more critical.
-Growth requires a well-defined roadmap, clear objectives, and a robust strategy to achieve them.
+Growth requires a well-defined roadmap, clear objectives, and a solid strategy to achieve them.

 1. Defining Long-Term Goals and Objectives: